top of page

 • What’s great about our events is that they are inclusive, and everyone is welcome.
 It gives children the opportunity to learn new skills and have fun while broadening their knowledge of important issues.

-• When joining our events, children become part of a diverse, inclusive and welcoming community.
+• When joining our events, children become part of a diverse, inclusive, and welcoming community.

 • ALL of our events are virtual and FREE!
+Craft materials are provided for FREE and shipping is FREE!

 Light Bulb Poster